leinfink/logicky/README.md

 Evaluate and prove arguments in different* formal logics.

-\*Actually, only classical truth-functional propositional logic for now.
+\*Actually, only classical truth-functional propositional logic and modal logic K for now.